Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 #### Output

-The output of [etymologyMap.php](public/etymologyMap.php) is GeoJSON, the content of the properties for each element is defined in [`openapi-owmf.yaml`](openapi-owmf.yaml).
+The output of [etymologyMap.php](public/etymologyMap.php) is GeoJSON, the content of the properties for each element is defined in [the `owmf.yaml` OpenAPI specification file](openapi/owmf.yaml).